priyakrishnan-de/data-eng/README.md

 Once the service is availble, Scheduler is created in order to schedule the service as per required frequency.

 This identifies the newly inserted records (delta) and extracts them to Parquet format and stores in GCS.

+Cloud Scheduler for Data export of delta records into GCS:

+_trigger-auto-data-export_

 **Connectivity:**